UtbOvertorneaPM/EquipmentManagementSystem/README.md

 # Equipment Management System

-An ASP Core MVC project for managing IT equipment and user information
+Searchable database with web GUI for managing IT equipment and user information

 ## Getting Started